 Getting into grammar school is tough.
-The entrance exam allows you little time while covering a lot of material—much of which is not even taught in primary school.
+The entrance exam allows you little time while covering a lot of material.
 In Zürich, only half of the students pass the exam.

-That’s where Mathilda comes into the picture, an iOS app created by my 11-year old son and me to help schoolkids get ready for the algebra tests.
-It proved to be a useful companion for many students and received the most flattering feedback a designer can hope for, such as:
+That’s where Mathilda comes into the picture, an iOS app created by my 11-year old son and me.
+It helps schoolkids get ready for the algebra tests.
+Mathilda proved to be a useful companion for many, receiving such feedback as:

 "OMG, best app, I passed the exam with a 5.32 average.
 Very handy, can only recommend!!!"

-Suffice to say, we couldn’t find anything that would fit our needs.
-We decided to take things into our hands and develop an app ourselves.
-And thus was born Mathilda.
+Since we couldn’t find anything that would fit our needs, we decided to develop an app ourselves.

-While designing the app, my main goal was to make solving maths problems a daily habit.
+My main goal in designing the app was to make solving maths problems a daily habit.
 Students shouldn’t spend hours in one sitting but rather take bite-sized sessions and avoid overload.
 This keeps their motivation high through constant positive reinforcement.

 Features like scores, notifications and statistics help maintaining the habit.

-We designed a smart leveling system in Mathilda that generates exercises with a difficulty level matching the student’s skills.
+We designed a smart leveling system in Mathilda that always matches the student’s skill level.
 Since preparation is a marathon rather than a sprint, students will gradually get up to speed, driven by nudges rather than kicks.

 The app’s content is divided into three main sections: